sidshank/sidshank.github.io/_posts/2024-03-05-like-a-dog-watching-tv.md

 ---
 title: "Like a dog watching TV"
 date: 2024-03-05
+content: "Awareness of your own comprehension level in a shared context"
 ---

 This isn't a serious post.
 If you're looking for deep insight, you're in the wrong place.

-There is a spectrum of contribution to - and insights in - a shared context.
+There is a spectrum of contributions to - and insights in - a shared context.

 Let's say that shared context involves watching and discussing the Lord of the Rings trilogy.